wangziqi2013/wangziqi2013.github.io/_posts/2018-03-07-EasyHTM-eager-lazy-htm.markdown

 it has finished write back, i.e. we unlock the read/write set of the committing txn after the first stage early.
 This early release of read/write sets will not harm correctness, as long as we write back the requested line before responding to the requestor that the requested line is a non-transactional line.

+EazyHTM only applies to transactions whose working sets do not overflow the cache.
+The paper claimed, although, that it is not difficult to virtualize the txn and to make them unbounded, no concrete solution or even hint is given.